Nyakult/S19-aamlp/README.md

 ### Applied analytics: machine learning pipeline course

-The repository contains template LaTeX files for the proposal and the paper.
-Further instructions are contained within each document.
+The repository is for AAMLP term project.

 PixelCNN model to generate music in this repository.